 Leap into the world of work

-What do Simon Cowell, The Apprentice's Karren Brady, Facebook founder Mark Zuckerberg, and vlogger Zoella have in common?
+What do Simon Cowell, Facebook founder, Mark Zuckerberg, and Apple co-founder, Steve Jobs have in common?
 None of them got a university degree.
-They're all successful in their careers, so it's worth remembering that you don't need to go to uni to become a success.
+But, they're all successful in their careers, so it's worth remembering that you don't need to go to uni to become a success.

 And just because you've gone straight into work after college, it doesn't mean you can't study for qualifications later on.
 Lots of people decide to go to university later in life - either using their existing experience to do a 'top-up' degree, which takes a year, or taking the time out to do a three-year undergraduate degree.
 Or you can study for professional qualifications in areas like marketing, accounting, HR, and computing, after you've worked in your chosen field for a few years and gained 'on-the-job' experience.